Luka Dončić: 2024–25 season: Unexpected midseason trade

-2025–26 season
+2025–26 season: Second scoring title

 On August 2, 2025, Dončić and the Lakers agreed to a three-year, $165 million contract extension.
-On October 21, in his first game of the 2025–26 season, Dončić logged a near triple-double with 43 points, 12 rebounds, and nine assists in a 119–109 loss to the Golden State Warriors.
+On October 21, in his first game of the 2025–26 season, Dončić logged a near triple-double with 43 points, 12 rebounds and nine assists in a 119–109 loss to the Golden State Warriors.
 Three days later, he recorded 49 points, 11 rebounds, and eight assists in a 128–110 win over the Minnesota Timberwolves.
 He became the first Lakers player to record consecutive 40-point games to start a season.
 With 92 points, Dončić also set a new record for the most consecutive point totals in a season's first two games, surpassing Jerry West (81 points).
 On October 31, Dončić posted 44 points, 12 rebounds and six assists for the Lakers in a 117–112 win over the Memphis Grizzlies.
 With that performance, he became the second player in NBA history to start a season with three consecutive games of at least 40 points, joining Wilt Chamberlain.
+On December 18, Dončić put up his 85th career triple-double with 45 points, 11 rebounds and 14 assists, alongside five steals in a 143–135 win over the Utah Jazz.
+He also joined Magic Johnson, Elgin Baylor and Jerry West as the only players to put up a 40-point triple-double in Lakers franchise history.